 The Plan also reiterated the need for efforts to promote an appropriate level of diversity in Macao’s economy to achieve sustainable growth.

-Furthermore, in the Outline Development Plan for the Guangdong-Hong Kong-Macao Greater Bay Area announced in February 2019, the blueprint for regional cooperation of the GBA cities has been laid down.
+Furthermore, in the Outline Development Plan for the Guangdong-Hong Kong-Macao Greater Bay Area (GBA) announced in February 2019, the blueprint for regional cooperation of the GBA cities has been laid down.
 Macao, in addition to “One Center” and “One Platform”, will also strive to become “One Base” to promote cultural exchange and cooperation with Chinese culture as the mainstream.

 Macao is in a good position to capitalise on the opportunities offered by the BRI and the GBA.
 The city is endowed with a rich heritage of “East meets West” that has spanned over four centuries.
 The enchanting mix of Chinese culture and European influence, the city’s well-preserved World Heritage sites, and its allure as the “Las Vegas of Asia” have all combined to provide visitors with a unique experience of the senses.
-Nevertheless, Macao is a relatively small city, and at present most tourists are inclined to make only brief visits.
+Nevertheless, Macao is a small city, and at present most tourists are inclined to make only short visits.
 To encourage multi-day stays, it certainly makes sense for Macao to create a synergistic partnership with neighboring Zhuhai and the island of Hengqin, to develop regional tourism routes offering a wider appeal of cultural, theme park, resort, and gaming activities.

 As for Macao’s role as One Platform, Macao’s well-established connectivity with Portuguese-speaking countries is advantageous in strengthening cooperation in economic and trade as well as delivering financial services between China and these countries.